pubnub/pubnub-rickshaw/README.md

 Check out the [PubNub Extension demo](https://github.com/pubnub/pubnub-rickshaw/blob/master/rickshaw/examples/pubnub-extensions.html) for an example of using the PubNub fixture within a complicated Rickshaw setup.

-Note that we need to initialize other fixtures within our connection callback.
+Note that you need to initialize other fixtures within our connection callback.
 Some fixtures will cause errors if they are initialized before there is data in the chart.

 ## Publish Messages